-Hope College offers a variety of programs and opportunities for students interested in pursuing careers in the natural sciences.
+Hope College offers a variety of programs and opportunities for students interested in pursuing careers in the natural sciences and health professions after college.
 The science curriculum is designed to enable the student to develop competency in several scientific disciplines and to pursue a specific field of interest in depth.
 The opportunity to work closely with faculty in creative research efforts further enhances the student's learning and appreciation of the natural sciences.
-Hope offers extensive opportunities for such cooperative research.
-The net result of Hope's science program is a motivated, well-prepared young scientist who is eagerly sought by graduate schools, medical schools, and employers.
+Hope offers opportunities for such cooperative research.
+The net result of Hope's science program is a motivated, well-prepared young scientist who is eagerly sought by graduate schools, medical schools, and other health professions graduate programs, and employers.

-With these goals in mind, freshmen interested in a career involving science should plan to take in the fall semester a mathematics course appropriate for their backgrounds and, for maximum flexibility, two science courses intended for majors in the natural sciences.
+With these goals in mind, freshmen interested in a career involving science should plan to take in the fall semester for maximum flexibility, two science courses(general biology and chemistry) intended for majors in the natural sciences.
 Each of these science courses initiates a year-long sequence which is normally completed during the same year.